zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

 - Default probabilities are point-in-time forecasts of default likelihood.

 Therefore, Default probabilities provide more timely and detailed information than credit ratings:
-- **Across different ratings Within a given year, a higher rating tends to have a lower default probability, and**
+- **Across different ratings within a given year, a higher rating tends to have a lower default probability, and**
 - **For a given rating, the default probability can fluctuate from year to year, and**
 - **The same rating category from different CRAs can have different default probabilities**